Back to Autoencoders Hub

 Denoising Quality

-The denoising autoencoder demonstrates a striking capability: given heavily corrupted inputs (Gaussian noise, $\sigma = 0.3$), it recovers clean, recognizable digits.
+Given heavily corrupted inputs (Gaussian noise, $\sigma = 0.3$), the denoising autoencoder recovers clean, recognizable digits.

 Why Denoising Works

 The bottleneck acts as a noise filter.
-Noise is high-frequency, random, and uncorrelated---it cannot be efficiently encoded in a 32-dimensional latent space.
-The true signal (digit structure) is low-frequency, patterned, and compressible.
-By forcing the noisy input through the bottleneck, only the compressible signal survives.
+Noise is high-frequency, random, and uncorrelated---it cannot be efficiently packed into 32 dimensions.
+Digit structure is low-frequency, patterned, and compressible.
+Forcing noisy inputs through the bottleneck strips out whatever is not compressible.

-This is precisely the mechanism described by Vincent et al. (2008): the denoising autoencoder learns to project corrupted inputs back onto the data manifold.
-The reconstruction is not a denoised version of the specific noisy input---it is the nearest point on the learned manifold.
+Vincent et al. (2008) formalized this: the denoising autoencoder learns to project corrupted inputs back onto the data manifold.
+The output is not a denoised version of the specific noisy input---it is the nearest point on the learned manifold.

 Reconstruction Comparison